 Mild vegetables like zucchini, green beans, and broccoli pair well with lasagna's robust flavor.
 Their bright green colors look appealing on a dinner plate next to the lasagna's tomato-red sauce.
 Fresh, these vegetables can be rinsed, trimmed, and steamed as the lasagna is cooling from the hot oven.
 If you have frozen veggies, microwave them a few minutes before serving dinner.
 For small appetites or a change of pace, serve lasagna with small bunches of grapes, or half a sliced pear on the side for a sweet counterpoint to the lasagna's savory flavors.

 A Bounty of Bread Ideas

 Warm garlic bread is a favorite accompaniment to Italian-style meals like a lasagna dinner.
 Spread slices of a long, slender loaf of crusty whole-grain bread with garlic butter.
 Reassemble the loaf, wrap it in aluminum foil and pop it in the hot oven about 20 minutes before serving time.
 Place the warm bread in a napkin-lined basket to pass around the table.
 For a lighter touch, serve seasoned or plain crisp breadsticks standing upright in a tall mug for everyone to help themselves.

 After a filling lasagna dinner, keep dessert light and simple.
 Fresh berries with yogurt for dipping or a simple slice of ice-cold watermelon are convenient, natural choices.
 A refreshing frozen dessert like sherbert puts a sweet, citrus finishing touch on the meal and is easy to serve if you dip the spoon in warm water between scoops.
-If you prefer to stick with an Italian-cuisine theme all the way to the end, though, serve Italian gelato -- a rich, frozen custard you'll find next to the ice cream in your grocer's freezer aisle or at specialty food stores.
+If you prefer to stick with an Italian-cuisine theme all the way to the end, serve Italian gelato -- a rich, frozen custard you'll find next to the ice cream in your grocer's freezer aisle or at specialty food stores.